 There's a simple equation to use when it comes to getting a TV that will fit in your space and allow everyone to watch from a comfortable distance:

-- Tips: Divide the diagonal width (in inches) of the TV by 0.84 to get the optimum viewing distance.
+Divide the TV's diagonal width (in inches) by 0.84 to get the optimum viewing distance.

-That said, modern TVs are smaller/slimmer than older models, which means you can afford to go larger than your last model.
-Plus, if you replace an HD TV with a 4K one of the same sizes but don’t change your viewing distance, you won’t see an improvement in resolution.
+That said, modern TVs are smaller/slimmer than older models, so you can afford to go larger than your last model.
+Plus, if you replace an HD TV with a 4K one of the same size but don't change your viewing distance, you won't see an improvement in resolution.
 So either buy a larger 4K TV than your old HD one or stay the same and pull your sofa nearer.

 How long will a new TV last?

 Buying a new TV is often a big budget-stretching event, especially if you want a model that is all singing and dancing (so to speak).
 You’ll be glad to hear, then, that many models come with at least a 1-2 year guarantee as standard, which will cover you for any faults that develop with the technology (though not accidental damage).